 - Support the development of tools and resources that further best practice.

 - Ensure the value and impact of citizen science and its outputs are realised.

 - Establish ACSA as an effective, trusted and well recognised organisation and hub for citizen science in Australia.

 ACSA is spear-headed by a member-elected Management Committee.

 Partners and Sponsors

-ACSA is funded by a Commonwealth Government grant through the Inspiring Australia Program, with the purpose of supporting citizen science in Australia in partnership with the Australian Museum.
-The Australian Museum’s Centre for Citizen Science (AMCCS) is the organisational home for ACSA.
+ACSA is funded by a Commonwealth Government grant through the Inspiring Australia Program, with the purpose of supporting citizen science in Australia in partnership with the University of Sydney.
+The University of Sydney’s Faculty of Science is the organisational home for ACSA.
 Many other organisations also provide leadership, resources and additional support for ACSA and its activities.
 These include, but are not limited to, the Atlas of Living Australia, Gaia Resources and Queensland Water & Land Carers.